etomuc/CPC464-iRAM1024/README.md

 <img src="/pictures/build2_rev2.jpeg" width="640"/>

 > [!TIP]
-> To easily align the pin headers you can insert them into the CPU socket before soldering.
+> To easily align the pin headers you can insert them into a breadboard before soldering.
 This keeps them nicely in place and aligned.
+If you don't have a breadbord you can also use the CPU socket (but it won't keep them as perfectly aligned as a breadboard).

 Cut the pins of the pin header on the top of the PCB closely to the PCBs surface.